prof3ssorSt3v3/mad9034/docs/deliverables/miniProject/exercise2.md

 - Open BS LMS and go to the `Activities > Assignments` page.
 - Go to `Exercise 2 — Synthesized Research Results`.
-- Export your Figma page as a pdf and upload to the assignment page in BS LMS and click the submit button.
+- On the assignment page in BS LMS, provide a link to your Figma file and click the submit button.
+Make sure that your professor can access the Figma file with edit rights.
+If you use FigJam for this exercise, make sure to provide a separate link to the FigJam file.